 5.4 In the event that only one official turns up, that official shall have the power to make whatever arrangements he deems suitable for officiating the match.
-If he officiates alone, then only one fee shall be charged.
+If he officiates alone, then they may claim double match fee.
 In the event that there are insufficient table/scoreboard officials, or in the absence of correct technical equipment, the referee shall have the power to require whatever measures he deems necessary to remedy the situation, including requiring home players to fulfil the official roles.

 5.5 Following conclusion of the match, either team coaches (or team captain in absence) shall endorse the scoresheet with the MVP for the opposing side.

 5.6 In the event of a ‘signed under protest’ score sheet, it will be the ‘protesting’ team that submits their copy of the score sheet (or copy) within 72 hours to the General Secretary along with a letter explaining their protest.
 It will be the General Secretary’s responsibility to bring this to the attention of the Chairman.